Dody Goodman: Recognition

 In 1958, Goodman was nominated for an Emmy Award for Best Continuing Performance (Female) in a Series by a Comedienne, Singer, Hostess, Dancer, M.C., Announcer, Narrator, Panelist, or any Person who Essentially Plays Herself.

 Her work in a revival of Ah, Wilderness! in 1984 earned her a nomination for the Drama Desk Award for Outstanding Featured Actress in a Play.

 Death

 Goodman died of natural causes on June 22, 2008, at Englewood Hospital and Medical Center in Englewood, New Jersey, aged 93, having lived at the Lillian Booth Actors Home since October 2007.

-Goodman, who never married, was survived by seven nieces and nephews, 11 great nieces and nephews and 15 great-great nieces and nephews.
+Goodman, who never married nor had children, was survived by seven nieces and nephews, 11 great nieces and nephews and 15 great-great nieces and nephews.